coreos/console-login-helper-messages/README.md

 - Information about the system is sourced by running commands such as `rpm-ostree upgrade --check`, looking in directories such as `/etc/ssh`, or other ways like `udev` rules dropping files into `/run/console-login-helper-messages/issue.d`.
 More details are best explained by looking at the scripts in `usr/lib/console-login-helper-messages/issuegen` or `usr/lib/console-login-helper-messages/motdgen`.
 - The systemd units `issuegen.service` and `motdgen.service` are oneshot units whose job is to generate the messages at `/run/x.d/40_console-login-helper-messages.x`.
 - The systmed units `issuegen.path` and `motdgen.path` are used to check if a user dropped a file in `/etc/console-login-helper-messages/x.d`, and regenerate the messages.
-- A symlink `/etc/issue.d/console-login-helper-messages.issue -> /run/issue.d/console-login-helper-messages.issue` is created as agetty will only look for files in `/etc/issue.d` as of today, so a symlink to the generated one is required
+- A symlink `/etc/issue.d/console-login-helper-messages.issue -> /run/issue.d/console-login-helper-messages.issue` is created as agetty will only look for files in `/etc/issue.d` as of today, so a symlink to the generated one is required.
-- A symlink `/etc/profile.d/console-login-helper-messages-profile.sh -> /usr/share/console-login-helper-messages/console-login-helper-messages-profile.sh` is created in order for the profile script to run
+- A symlink `/etc/profile.d/console-login-helper-messages-profile.sh -> /usr/share/console-login-helper-messages/console-login-helper-messages-profile.sh` is created in order for the profile script to run.

+### Note on upstream dependencies

+TODO:
+ - note the PAM, sshd agetty versions, and distributions that use these versions
+ - list distributions that have the required functionality by default (where `console-login-helper-messages` has been tested)